Salz

 Wellness Destination Logo quer

-Switzerland's first shrimp farm opens its rearing facility in Riburg near Rheinfelden.
-It uses waste heat and brine from the Swiss saltworks in Riburg.
+Switzerland's first shrimp farm opens for breeding in Riburg near Rheinfelden.
+It uses waste heat and brine from the Swiss salt works in Riburg.

 SwissShrimp farm visit